alphan-ml/credit-risk-llm-evals/data/PROVENANCE.md

   defaulter as good costs 5, the reverse costs 1.
 The eval harness uses exactly these costs rather than inventing its own.

-Honesty notes: the data is ~50 years old and 1,000 rows; nothing here claims production-grade credit modeling.
+The data is ~50 years old and 1,000 rows; nothing here claims production-grade credit modeling.
 It is real-outcome substrate for evaluating a scoring system, which is this repo's actual subject.
 The `personal_status_sex`, `age`, and `foreign_worker` columns exist in